isomerpages/csa-sicw1/_events/17 October 2023/SICW Opening Ceremony & Ministerial Roundtables.md

 **17 October 2023 (Tuesday)**
 *Time TBC (GMT +8)*

-The SICW Opening Ceremony will be held on Tuesday, 17 October.
+The SICW Opening Ceremony and Ministerial Roundtables will be held on Tuesday, 17 October.
 More details will be available soon.
 <br><br><br>
 *Information is accurate at time of publication*